 A panel of distinguished historic preservation experts convened in 2001 by the Advisory Council on Historic Preservation at the request of the Department of Energy recommended that the "ultimate goal" for the remaining major Manhattan Project properties, designated as Signature Facilities by the Department, "should be the formal establishment of these historic properties as a collective unit administered for preservation, commemoration, and public interpretation in cooperation with the National Park Service."
 In 2004, Congress passed the “Manhattan Project National Historical Park Study Act.”
 The Act directed the Secretary of the Interior, in consultation with the Secretary of Energy, to conduct a special resource study of the Oak Ridge, Los Alamos, and Hanford sites (and surrounding communities) "to assess the national significance, suitability, and feasibility of designating 1 or more sites within the study area as a unit of the National Park System."

 In March 2006, the National Park Service (NPS) issued a notice of intent to prepare an Environmental Impact Statement, which would constitute the Special Resources Study.
 An NPS study team held public meetings at Oak Ridge, Hanford, and Los Alamos.
 By May 2007, the NPS study team, with full Department of Energy participation, had developed and assessed five alternatives.
-After much discussion, the NPS and the Department in early 2011 agreed to recommend the establishment of a park with three units at Hanford, Oak Ridge, and Los Alamos.
-The proposed three-site park would be managed as a partnership with the Department continuing to own and manage its properties and controlling access to them and the NPS providing overall management and interpretation and establishing visitor centers with a small number of rangers at each of the sites.
+After considerable discussion, the NPS and the Department in early 2011 agreed to recommend the establishment of a park with three units at Hanford, Oak Ridge, and Los Alamos.
+The proposed three-site park would be a partnership with the Department continuing to own and manage its properties and controlling access to them and the NPS providing overall coordination and interpretation and establishing visitor centers with a small number of rangers at each of the sites.

-In July 2011, the Secretary of the Interior, with the Depart of Energy's concurrence, in a letter to Congress recommended the establishment of a three-site Manhattan Project National Historical Park.
-The Secretary recommended that the park be managed as a partnership between the park service and the Department of Energy.
+In July 2011, the Secretary of the Interior, with the Department of Energy's concurrence, in a letter to Congress recommended the establishment of a three-site Manhattan Project National Historical Park.
+The Secretary recommended that the park be managed as a partnership between the National Park Service and the Department of Energy.
 Congress held hearings in both houses on the proposed Manhattan Project National Historical Park in 2012 and 2013 but failed to pass a bill authorizing the park.
 On December 4, 2014, the House passed the 2015 National Defense Authorization Act, which included provisions authorizing the Manhattan Project park.
 The Senate passed the bill on December 12, 2014.
 President Obama signed the National Defense Authorization Act into law on December 19, 2014, authorizing the Manhattan Project National Historical Park.

 The Defense Act establishes the Manhattan Project National Historical Park as a unit of the National Park Service no later than one year after enactment.
 Prior to establishing the park, the Secretary of the Interior and the Secretary of Energy are required by the act to enter into an agreement defining the respective roles and responsibilities of the departments in administering the park.
 The agreement will include provisions for enhanced public access, management, interpretation, and historic preservation.